kickinbahk/personal-goals/README.md

 4. Just Build Websites
 5. React

-# May 23, 2016
+# May 30, 2016

-### This Week's Focus: Complete React Developer Course & Node Craftsman book - Node.js and MySQL
+### This Week's Focus: Complete React Developer Course - Section 6

 ## Things I will do this Week:
-- [x] Complete React Developer Course - Section 5
+- [ ] Complete React Developer Course - Section 6
-- [x] Record 6th Podcast episode
-- [x] Edit 5th Podcast Episode

 ## Things I will do in the Future:
 - [ ] Blog Post -